Deploying an Instant Cluster

 Deploying an instant cluster

 In your DataCrunch cloud dashboard, select Clusters->Deploy cluster.
-In the next screen you can select your contract duration (starting from 1 week) and the number of nodes (from two to eight) you would like to have in your cluster.
+In the next screen, you can choose your contract duration (starting from 1 day) and the number of GPUs (depending on the available resources) you would like to have in your cluster.

 Next, select your shared filesystem size.
 File systems are mounted as follows: